 What are Variants?
-What is the Delta Variant?

 - Genetic variants of COVID-19 have been emerging and circulating around the world throughout the COVID-19 pandemic.
 Viral mutations and variants in the United States are routinely monitored through sequence-based surveillance, laboratory studies, and epidemiological investigations. - The Delta Variant is currently the predominant strain of the virus in the United States.
 The Delta Variant causes more infections and spreads faster than the earlier forms of the virus that causes COVID-19.
-It may cause more severe illness than the previous strains in unvaccinated people.
+It may cause more severe illness than the previous strains in unvaccinated people. - O In late November 2021, a variant known as Omicron has also been identified and is currently under investigation by the World Health Organization.
+As more data becomes available concerning its characteristics, including how contagious it is and the chances people who get infected with the Omicron variant will become severely ill, NADSP will update this FAQ to provide this information.